 - Want to positively change society and yourself simultaneously for personal growth and a more sustainable, socially just future.

-- Serious meditation and mindfulness learning and practice are combined with rigorous intellectual enquiry into the complexity of the world combined with how to transform it to be more just and sustainable.
+- Serious meditation and mindfulness learning and practice are combined with rigorous intellectual inquiry into the complexity of the self and the world combined with how to transform both to be more wholesome and sustainable.

 - Participants will participate actively in the learning process, contribute meaningfully in learning outcomes, and interact with some of the foremost-experienced teachers/facilitators in each field of study.